Leshan’s Giant Buddha

 There are so many famous giant stone statues in the world.
 The Sphinx in Egypt is one, the carved building front in Petra is another.
 We hear about all these wonders and marvels as they are featured in movies, documentaries and on the cover of National Geographic.

 The Buddha is the brain child of a monk named Haithong in the year 713.
 The water was very rough in the area which killed many fisherman every year.
-The local people thought there was an evil water spirit so Haithong thought to build a Buddha statue that would eliminate the spirit and protect the fisherman.
+The local people thought there was an evil water spirit so Haithong thought a Buddha statue that would eliminate the spirit and protect the fisherman.

 The Buddha was also carved with some impressive skills.
 There are some hidden internal drainage systems to protect it from erosion.
 There are 1021 buns in his coiled hair each individually made and attached seamlessly.
 The ears look like stone but are actually wooden, covered with mud.
 Somehow, they managed to affix these flawlessly as well.